 “Not again,” I whimpered, mentally begging my body to move and stop being a useless lump of shivering jelly.

-A feral snarl from the lead hellhound sent a jolt through my body and memories of the awful pain of having my muscles torn off of my bones caused bile to roll up my throat.
-When the hellhound in the lead leaped forward I couldn’t even make out a coherent thought in the jumble of panic my brain had dissolved into.
+A feral snarl from the lead hellhound sent a jolt through my body.
+Memories of the awful pain of having my muscles torn from my bones caused bile to roll up my throat.
+When the hellhound in the lead leaped forward, I couldn’t even make out a coherent thought in the jumble of panic my brain had dissolved into.

 Comments (0)